-Amy Spellacy’s teaching and research interests include nineteenth- and twentieth-century American literature, literature of the Americas, U.S. Latino/a literature, and . . .
+Amy Spellacy’s teaching and research interests include nineteenth- and twentieth-century American literature, literature of the Americas, U.S. Latino/a literature, . . .

-Yevgeniya Traps’s teaching and research focus on the ways in which individual psychology and social and cultural factors influence how . . .
+Yevgeniya Traps’s teaching and research focus on the ways in which individual psychology and social and cultural factors influence . . .

 Vasu Varadhan's teaching interests are in the areas of media and cultural change and in South Asian Studies.
 Her . . .